Qavam family: Early years

-The British enjoyed the loyalty of Ghavam family in Fars.
-Ahmad Ghavam, son of Ghavam Shiraz, was an influential intermediary between the British and Reza Shah.
-He often shuttled between the palace and the British embassy.

-General Hussein Fardoust wrote that British staff often spent weekends in Ghavam's house and they were treated like family members.
-Ghavam's emissaries often moved between Shiraz, Tehran and the British embassy, but for important decisions Ghavam came to Tehran to meet with the British.
-For example, in August 1941 when Reza Shah was showing pro-Nazi views, Ghavam met with Sir Reader Bullard to decide the Shah's fate.
-The decision to depose Reza Shah in favor of his son was made with the influence and the approval of the Ghavam.

 Ebrahim Ghavam was exiled, but remained powerful.
 His son, Ali Qavam, married Princess Ashraf Pahlavi.
 However this marriage was forced upon Ashraf by Reza Shah in order to gain British favor.
 When Iran was invaded by the allies, Ghavam tried to distance himself from the Pahlavis.
 Their son Prince Shahram Pahlavi Nia was the grandson of Reza Shah Pahlavi and Ebrahim Ghavam.
 Ali Ghavam later divorced Ashraf Pahlavi and married a sister of Asadollad Alam.

 Their properties included Ghavam Husseinya, Afif-Abad Garden, Delgosha Garden, Kalantar Garden, Biglerbeigi Garden, Zenat-ol-Molok House, and Narenjestan Qavam.
 Nasir-ol-Molk Mosque in Shiraz was commissioned by them.